maansijoshi02/Digital_Electronics_Internship/README.md

 **Description:**

-The 7402 IC contains four independent 2-input NOR gates.

-A NOR gate gives a HIGH output only when both inputs are LOW.

-It is the inverse of the OR gate.
+A NOR gate IC is an integrated circuit that contains multiple NOR gates within a single semiconductor chip.
+A NOR gate is a basic digital logic gate that produces a HIGH output only when all its inputs are LOW.
+If any of the inputs are HIGH, the output will be LOW.
+Essentially, the NOR gate combines the functions of an OR gate followed by a NOT gate, meaning it outputs the inverse of the OR operation.
+Inside the NOR gate IC, tiny electronic components such as transistors are fabricated on a silicon wafer using semiconductor manufacturing processes.
+These transistors are interconnected in a way that enables them to perform the NOR logic function.
+When electrical signals representing logical values (HIGH or LOW) are applied to the inputs, the transistors switch states to control the flow of current, thereby determining the output signal.

 | Pin No. | Pin Name | Description           |
 | ------- | -------- | --------------------- |